The Super Mario Bros. Super Show!: Format

 Each episode of the program consisted of two live action segments, one at the start and the other towards the end, dubbed Mario Bros.
 Plumbing, in which Lou Albano and Danny Wells portrayed the roles of Mario and Luigi respectively in comedic story accompanied by a laugh track.
 These segments involved a celebrity guest star joining the pair, either as themselves or as a character connected to the segment's plot, who were often a popular television star or professional athlete (including WWE (then WWF) stars of the time); such guests included Nedra Volz, Norman Fell, Donna Douglas, Eve Plumb, Vanna White, Lyle Alzado and Magic Johnson.

 Alongside guest stars, both Albano and Wells portrayed additional characters in a number of episodes related to Mario and Luigi.
 In one episode, Albano played as himself, but had to make the character of Mario absent for this to work, while in a number of episodes the pair were joined by Maurice LaMarche in the live-action role of the animated character Inspector Gadget (making it the first appearance of the character in live-action, predating the live-action film by ten years), before his eventual role in voicing the character in Inspector Gadget's Last Case and Gadget & the Gadgetinis.
 In an interview for Shout!
-Factory's first DVD release of the show in 2006which exclude some episodes that involved Cassandra Peterson as Elvira, alongside Gadget's second appearance and a few other episodesAlbano stated that filming of the live-action segments involved mainly himself and Wells receiving a central plot and mostly improvising the dialogue as they went along.
+Factory's first DVD release of the show in 2006 – which exclude some episodes that involved Cassandra Peterson as Elvira, alongside Gadget's second appearance and a few other episodes – Albano stated that filming of the live-action segments involved mainly himself and Wells receiving a central plot and mostly improvising the dialogue as they went along.
+The live-action segments were directed by Steve Binder and were filmed before a studio audience.

 The rest of the episode in-between these live-action segments were dedicated to animated serials.
 For the majority of episodes, between Monday and Thursday, each episode of The Super Mario Bros.
 Super Show! featured an animated serial of the Super Mario Bros., which both Albano and Wells voiced their respective characters.
-A total of 52 serials were aired under this schedule until November 16, 1989.
+A total of 52 serials were aired under this schedule until 16 November 1989.
 For every subsequent Friday, the animated segments consisted of serials of The Legend of Zelda, with scenes featuring during the live-action segments on the preceding Super Mario Bros.
 Super Show! episodes during the week, and then broadcast as sneak peeks.
-A total of 13 serials were aired under this schedule, and following November 16, were repeated for the remaining episodes of The Super Mario Bros.
+A total of 13 serials were aired under this schedule, and following 16 November, were repeated for the remaining episodes of The Super Mario Bros.
 Super Show! until its eventual conclusion.